brytemorio/brytemorio/README.md

-_I often find inspiration from research projects by Darpa and IARPA, defense contractors such as Raytheon, Lockheed Martin, General Dynamics and even design firms such are Anduril and SpaceX._
+_I often find inspiration from research projects by Darpa and IARPA, defense contractors such as Raytheon, Lockheed Martin, General Dynamics and even design firms such are Anduril and SpaceX. . . _

 **To-Do:**
 <br /> :mortar_board: Ada